-Bottom Line: 👍 so far.the loads I’ve tried so far gave claimed velocity.
-My only complaint is a standard deviation of 12-15 fps.
+Bottom Line: 👍 so far.the loads I’ve tried so far gave claimed high velocity, but that came with higher velocity spread..

-- Low Flash (lives up to manufacturer’s claims)
+- Low Flash (lives up to manufacturer’s claims).
+More flash than True Blue though.

-- High performance at low pressure in 45 Colt and other handgun cartrages
+- High performance at low pressure in 45 Colt and other handgun cartridges

-- Claims jacketed fouling (I’m not sure how to evaluate this)
+- Claims reduced jacketed fouling.
+I’m not sure how to evaluate this.

 - Gritty feel when metering